Uses for metronidazole in cats

 While metronidazole is generally safe for use in cats, there are some potential side effects to be aware of.
 These may include:

-See also Metronidazole brain damage
+See also Metronidazole and acetaminophen

 1. Gastrointestinal Upset: